-We do not include the Milky Way, because its individual stars can suffer from uncertain distances, which would propagate into uncertain luminosities.
-We do include previous studies that calculated RSGs luminosities in the SMC and LMC \citep{Davies18} and M\,31 \citep{McDonald22}.
-We compile properties of the galaxies in our final sample in Table\,\ref{tab:gal_data}.
-These include the distance modulus (DM) and distance, the average visual extinction $A_V$, and the metallicity.
+We did not include the MW, because its individual stars can suffer from uncertain distances, which would propagate into uncertain luminosities.
+However, we included previous studies that calculated RSGs luminosities in the SMC and LMC \citep{Davies18} and M\,31 \citep{McDonald22}.
+We compile the properties of the galaxies in our final sample in Table\,\ref{tab:gal_data}.
+These include the distance modulus (\textit{DM}) and distance, the average visual extinction $A_V$, and the metallicity.
 These galaxies cover a metallicity range of $1/40 \lesssim Z/Z_\odot \lesssim 1.5 $.